Online Privacy Notice - Updated March 2022

 children from entering in error areas where they can make any purchase decisions.

 11.1 From time to time our site may contain links to and from the websites of our suppliers or other third party

-11.2 If you visit any of these sites please note they have their own privacy policies and you should check
+11.2 If you visit any of these sites you should confirm they have their own privacy policies and you should check

-these before submitting any personal data.
-We cannot accept any responsibility or liability for these policies.
+these before submitting any personal data on their site.
+We cannot accept any responsibility or liability for the

 12 Data Access

 12.1 You have rights of access to the data we hold about you.
-Should you wish to exercise these rights our Data
+Should you wish to exercise these rights please contact

-12.2 There is no charge for this service.
-As soon as we are satisfied as to your identity, we will send you, within 30
+12.2 There is usually no charge for the Data Access service.
+As soon as we are satisfied as to your identity, we will

 incomplete.
 Any information or data which is found to be incorrect will be corrected as soon as practicable.

 12.6 Please contact us if you wish to have your personal data removed entirely from our systems.
 As soon as we are